DMGochoa/cookiecutter-conda-data-science/README.md

 # Cookiecutter Conda Data Science

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+This project is a fork from the repository made by [jvelezmagic](https://github.com/jvelezmagic/cookiecutter-conda-data-science) and DMGochoa change parts of the template to fulfill special requirements_

 ## Requirements